PROGRAM OVERVIEW

 WHAT STUDENTS WILL LEARN

-Our classes focus on improving each student's reading, writing, listening, and speaking skills, using the Checkpoint English curriculum and course material as a benchmark.
-We also provide guidance for giving the Checkpoint Lower Secondary exam, if your child plans to sit for it.
+Our classes focus on improving each student's reading, writing, listening, and speaking skills, as per Cambridge Checkpoint English curriculum and study material.
+We also provide guidance for giving the Checkpoint Lower Secondary exam, upon the needs of the Cambridge learner.

 At the end of their course, students will be able to: